 Expand for Full Review

 Any fan of Esports and competitive gaming are bound to be familiar with BenQ’ Zowie series.
-Time and time again, BenQ manages to create competitive gaming gear of the highest quality, and the Fk1+ is one of the prime examples.
+Time and time again, BenQ manages to create competitive gaming gear of the highest quality, and the Fk1 is one of the prime examples.

 Expand for Full Review

 The dpi settings on the Fk1+ lies between 800-3200, which don’t sound like much when compared to other mice on this list.
 However, the precision and speed of this mouse are so finely tuned that you won’t ever need more than what it has to offer.
-Who really need 16000 dpi anyway?
+Who needs 16000 dpi anyway?
 That’s right, no one.

 The side buttons are placed very intuitively, and they become second nature to your gameplay after a few hours with this mouse.